Below you can find a complete list of types of Argentinian animals. We currently track 275 animals in Argentina and are adding more every day!

 - South American Rattlesnake – Just like their well-known American counterparts, these snakes have a large rattle that allows them to send a warning signal.
 While they only strike when they feel threatened, their poison still has a fatality rate of around 12%.

-- Coral Snakes – Easily identifiable by bright colors with black or white bands, coral snakes are concentrate within the northern Gran Chaco region.
+- Coral Snakes – Easily identifiable by bright colors with black or white bands, coral snakes are concentrated within the northern Gran Chaco region.
 Due to their highly toxic nature, avoiding these creatures is best.

 - Black Widow Spider – Argentina is home to six different species of the black widow.
 While the venom can be quite painful, causing local swelling, muscle pain, and nausea, it is rarely fatal for people.